 5.8 FINAL FLUSHING OF THE HEATING SYSTEM The system shall be flushed in accordance with BS 7593 (I.S.
 813 ROI).
-A cleanser - suitable for aluminium heat exchangers - should be used.
+Should a cleanser be used, it must be suitable for Aluminium heat exchangers.
 It shall be from a reputable manufacturer and shall be administered in strict accordance with the manufacturers' instructions and the DWTA code of practice.